Turkey–European Union relations: Turkey's opposition to NATO membership of two EU member states

 In May 2022, Turkey opposed two EU member states, Finland and Sweden, joining NATO because according to Turkey, they host terrorist organisations which act against Turkey (including the PKK, KCK, PYD, YPG and Gulen movement).
 Turkey urged the countries to lift their arms embargo on Turkey, not to support the organizations, and to extradite members of the Gülen movement and PKK from the two member states.
 In May 2022, Turkey requested the extradition of members of the Gülen movement and PKK from the two EU member states, but this was rejected.
 In May 2022, Turkey quickly blocked two EU members Finland and Sweden from starting their NATO membership applications.
 On 18 May 2022, Turkey asked the two member states to end their support for PKK, PYD, YPG and the Gülen movement and to stop their activities.
+In June 2022, the European Parliament urged Turkey to approve Finland and Sweden's bids to join NATO as soon as possible.
 On 28 June 2022, Turkey signed the tripartite memorandum with Finland and Sweden at the Madrid summit in Madrid, Spain.
 In July 2022, Turkish President Recep Tayyip Erdoğan announced that if the two EU member states (Finland and Sweden) do not extradite alleged members of the Gülen movement and the PKK, they will not approve the NATO membership of the two countries.
 Turkey called on two EU members, Finland and Sweden, to fulfill their commitments in the tripartite memorandum.
 Turkey asked the two member states to end the Kurdish demonstrations.
 Turkey asked the two member countries to end what it said was Islamophobia and to stop the burning of the Quran.
 However, the Gülen movement is not on the EU's list of terrorist organizations, while the PKK is on the EU's list of terrorist organizations.

 While Finland was given NATO approval by Turkey in March 2023, the Turkish parliament did not accept Sweden's application to join NATO until 23 January 2024.